Rotten-LKZ/Rotten-LKZ/README.md

 ### What I gonna do next?

-- [ ] A novel-reading software
-- [ ] Fix the project [subtitle-parser](https://github.com/Rotten-LKZ/subtitle-parser)'s bugs
+- [ ] A self-hosted gallery project
-- [ ] Complete the TODO list of [article-image-generator](https://github.com/Rotten-LKZ/article-image-generator)